-4.14 The appraisal process should be undertaken in accordance with the applicable policies and procedures of the designated Partner Entity and should be completed within the time frame as agreed with the Partner Entity and Implementing Agency at the time of PCN approval to ensure a quality project/program document.
+- 4.14 The appraisal process should be undertaken in accordance with the applicable policies and procedures of the designated Partner Entity and should be completed within the time frame as agreed with the Partner Entity and Implementing Agency at the time of PCN approval to ensure a quality project/program document.
 In addition to ensuring compliance with the Partner Entity's own policies and procedures, the appraisal documentation should also confirm compliance of the proposed activities with the terms and conditions that govern Fund grants including the Administration Agreement governing contributions to the Fund and this Operations Manual.
-Amongst many factors for assessment, appraisal shall include assessment of institutional arrangements, technical quality and economic viability with specific attention given to governance and anti-corruption measures.
-Members of the Steering Committee and the Secretariat may also be invited to participate in the appraisal process.
+Amongst many factors for assessment, appraisal shall include assessment of institutional arrangements, technical quality and economic viability with specific attention given to governance and anticorruption measures.
+Members of the Steering Committee and the Secretariat may also be invited to participate in the appraisal process. - 4.15 Upon receipt of the appraisal documentation from the Partner Entity, the Secretariat will confirm funding availability with the Trustee and, if funds are available, the Secretariat shall take up to five working days to check the complete proposal for the following: - (i) the appraisal documentation complies with requirements of the Operations Manual; - (ii) the appraisal documentation is consistent with HRF policies and strategies; and - (iii) note any changes between the appraisal documentation and the PCN and request clarification from the Partner Entity on those changes. - 4.16 Following the five working-day period, the Secretariat will then transfer the complete proposal and results of its findings to the Steering Committee for an allocation decision.

-STEP 5: Final Government Approval and Decision to Allocate Resources
+STEP 5: Decision to Allocate Resources and Final IHRC Approval